appsmithorg/appsmith-docs/website/docs/packages/overview.md

 Modules in Appsmith are integral components of a **Package** tailored.
 They are reusable components containing queries and JavaScript objects that can yield results across multiple applications within the same workspace.

-Modules extend this functionality by enabling users to track and manage updates across all subscribing applications.
+Modules extend this capability by enabling users to track and manage updates across all subscribing applications.
 This feature proves advantageous for organizations seeking standardization, allowing them to enforce consistency in reusable work.

 <ZoomImage
   src="/img/modules-con.png"